Nekocon

 Nekocon is an annual three-day anime convention held traditionally on the first weekend in November at the Hampton Roads Convention Center in Hampton, Virginia.
 It is Virginia's oldest anime convention.
 The convention's name comes from the Japanese word neko, meaning "cat".

 Programming

 The convention typically offers art shows, artist's alley, autograph sessions, card game tournaments, charity auction, concerts, costume competition, dances, dealer's room, fashion show, karaoke contests, kimono/tea ceremony workshop, maid cafe, music video contest, panels, Q&A sessions, role playing, tabletop games, vendors, video game tournaments, video rooms, and workshops.
 Nekocon's 2015 charity events benefited Be The Match.
+More than $7,000 was raised in 2023 for the Carolina Manga Library and Heritage Humane Society.
+Nekocon's 2025 charities included the Carolina Manga Library and Hampton Roads Cancer Care Foundation, for which the convention raised $7,249.

 History

 An attendance cap of 1,600 passes was instituted in 2003 due to fire code regulations.
 The convention held its first J-rock concert in 2009, hosting Suicide Ali.
 Virginia Air and Space Center provided content during the 2012 convention.
 Nekocon in 2017 had an Anime style cooking challenge with students from the Culinary Institute of Virginia.
 Nekocon 2020 was cancelled due to the COVID-19 pandemic.